for-loop iterations in parallel on workers

 parfor, you automatically create

-Parallel Preferences.
+profile in Parallel Preferences.
 For more details, see Specify Your Parallel Preferences.

 opts to specify the resources to use in evaluating

 statements in the loop body.
 Create a set of